 Blvd.
 Paseo de la Marina 15, Centro, Marina, 23400, B.C.S, map

 Buy souvenirs to your heart’s content or just walk around like us and see all the colorful displays.
 We visited the market at the marina.
-The souvenirs weren’t as cheap as I thought they would be, but they were cheaper than San Diego.
+The souvenirs weren’t as cheap as I thought they would be, but they were cheaper than in San Diego.

 Some other spots to shop are Artesano’s, Eclectic Array, and La Coyota.